The Human Truth Foundation

 q=199.

 Tajikistan is very poor at ensuring human rights and freedom compared to the rest of the world, and it has cultural issues when it comes to tolerance and equality.
-Tajikistan does better than average for opposing gender inequality19 and in its nominal commitment to Human Rights20.
+Tajikistan does better than average in opposing gender inequality19 and in its nominal commitment to Human Rights20.
 When it comes to most other metrics, Tajikistan does not do well.
-It does worse than average in commentary in Human Rights Watch reports21, supporting personal, civil & economic freedoms22 (still low for Asia), eliminating modern slavery23, LGBT equality24, freethought25 (still good for Asia) and in supporting press freedom26.
-It falls into the worst-performing 20 in its average Freedom in the World rating (one of the highest in Asia).
+It does worse than average for commentary in Human Rights Watch reports21, supporting personal, civil & economic freedoms22 (still low for Asia), eliminating modern slavery23, LGBT equality24, freethought25 (still good for Asia) and in supporting press freedom26.
+It falls into the worst 20 in terms of its average Freedom in the World rating (amongst the highest in Asia).
 And finally, it is the worst in the rate of gender bias (from 7 indicators)27.
 Persecution of critics and opposition politicians continues28 and human rights defenders are harassed - 7 human rights lawyers have been arrested or imprisoned since 201428.

 For tables, charts and commentary, see: